The 15 Best Things to Do in Brussels, Belgium

 20230316 Things to Do in Brussels 056

-We visited Brussels during our Belgium road trip, where we went to discover the best places to visit in Belgium.
+We visited Brussels during our Belgium road trip and explored the best places to visit.
 We only planned one day in the Belgian capital during our road trip.
-That was a wrong decision because it wasn’t enough time to explore.
-So, we decided to book a trip once we moved to London to celebrate our move.
+That was a wrong decision because there wasn’t enough time to explore.
+We decided to book a trip to London once we moved there to celebrate our move.
 Whether you’re a foodie, a history buff, or just looking for a good time, Brussels has something for everyone.
 So, read on to discover the best things to do in Brussels!

 20230301 Things to Do in Brussels 035